lienflash/lienflash-fe/README.md

 ![going to profile and logging out](/src/assets/profile-log-out.gif)

 ## Next Steps
-- Add token authorization on a user logging in
-- Add functionality for a user to create an account
 - Allow a user to edit their information - profile and jobs they've created
 - Improve PWA with background sync and push notifications
 - Enabling payment for user subscription & filing legal documents
 - Automatically finding correct county for jobs
-- Add an administrative view

 ## Authors